Led Zeppelin II: Side two

 "Heartbreaker" was mostly written by Page as a showcase for his guitar skills, including an unaccompanied solo in the middle of the song.
 It quickly became a live favourite, being performed regularly from October 1969 onwards, and throughout the group's career.

 "Living Loving Maid (She's Just a Woman)" was purported to be written about a groupie the band encountered while touring the US.
 The group disliked the track, considering it to be little more than filler, and consequently it was never played live by the group.
 Plant performed the track live on his 1990 solo tour.

 "Ramble On" was written by Plant.
 The lyrics were inspired by J. R. R. Tolkien, and similar themes appeared on subsequent Led Zeppelin albums.
 The track made good use of dynamics, moving from a quiet acoustic guitar in the opening, to a variety of overdubbed electric guitars towards the end.
 It was never performed live by Led Zeppelin during their main career, but Plant has performed the song regularly on solo tours, and it was part of Page and Plant's live set in the mid-1990s.
 It was finally performed live for the first time by Led Zeppelin at the Ahmet Ertegun Tribute Concert in 2007.

 "Moby Dick" was designed as a showcase for Bonham's drum solo.
-It was originally called "Pat's Delight" (after his wife) and features a variety of drums and percussive instruments played with bare hands as well as drumsticks.
+A previous drum showpiece featured a different arrangement called "Pat's Delight" (after his wife).
+Moby Dick is in drop D tuning and features a variety of drums and percussive instruments played with bare hands as well as drumsticks.
 It was a regular part of Led Zeppelin's live show, developing to include additional percussion and electronic drums.

 "Bring It On Home" was a cover of a Willie Dixon song originally performed by Sonny Boy Williamson II.
 Led Zeppelin's arrangement includes a faster middle section in addition to the straightforward blues structure of the original.
 It was played live regularly throughout late 1969 and 1970.

 Artwork

 The album sleeve design was from a poster by David Juniper, who was simply told by the band to come up with an interesting idea.
 Juniper was a fellow student of Page's at Sutton Art College in Surrey.

 Juniper's design was based on a photograph of the Jagdstaffel 11 Division of the German Air Force during World War I, the Flying Circus led by the Red Baron.
 Juniper replaced four of the flyers' heads with photos of the band members, added facial hair and sunglasses to some of the flyers' faces or replaced some with the faces of other people.
-The blonde-haired woman is French actress Delphine Seyrig in her role as Marie-Magdalene in the film Mr. Freedom, a leftist anti-war satire by William Klein.
+The blonde-haired woman is French actress Delphine Seyrig in her role as Marie-Madeleine in the film Mr. Freedom, a leftist anti-war satire by William Klein.
 The cover also pictured the outline of a Zeppelin on a brown background (similar to the cover of the band's first album), which gave the album its nickname "Brown Bomber".